-DEFA3 (Defensin, Alpha 3, Neutrophil-Specific) is a Protein Coding gene.
-Diseases associated with DEFA3 include multidrug-resistant tuberculosis and bell's palsy.
-Among its related pathways are Defensins and Defensins.
+DEFA3 (Defensin Alpha 3) is a Protein Coding gene.
+Diseases associated with DEFA3 include Bell's Palsy and West Nile Fever.
+Among its related pathways are Immune System and Transcriptional misregulation in cancer.
 An important paralog of this gene is DEFA1B.

 UniProtKB/Swiss-Prot for DEFA3 Gene